Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 The Oswaldo Guayasamín House Museum

 Oswaldo Guayasamín was a featured Equatorian painter, famous for its paint of Fidel Castro's hands.
 Havana city has a museum dedicated to him and it is precisely located in Old Havana.
-Obviously you will not find all the Guayasamín's works, because the artist was not Cuba, but you'll find all the objects the artist donated to the Cuban nation, some of them being unique exemplary.
+Obviously, you will not find all the Guayasamín's works here, because the artist was not Cuban, but you'll find all the objects the artist donated to the Cuban nation, some of them being unique exemplaries.
 The museum is located in the Obra Pía street between Oficios and Mercaderes.

 The Bacardi Building